angular/angular/aio/content/guide/architecture-next-steps.md

 ## Application architecture

+* The [Components and templates](guide/displaying-data) guide explains how to connect the application data in your [components](guide/glossary#component) to your page-display [templates](guide/glossary#template), to create a complete interactive application.

 * The [NgModules](guide/ngmodules) guide provides in-depth information on the modular structure of an Angular application.

 * The [Routing and navigation](guide/router) guide provides in-depth information on how to construct applications that allow a user to navigate to different [views](guide/glossary#view) within your single-page app.